 Although paper towels are ubiquitous in kitchens all across America, they don’t need to be!
 We don’t need to swipe up every drip, dribble, and spill with yet another paper towel.
 Each one is a little piece of a tree, after all!
-Try washable and reusable cloth rags, like these durable ones that are even dishwasher-safe.
+Try washable and reusable cloth rags, like durable, absorbent sponge cloths that are dishwasher-safe.
 You might even find that you prefer them!
 Restaurants use cloth rags for a reason; they just get the job done.

 Ever thought about how many toothpaste tubes you’ve used over the years?
 While making your own toothpaste might seem a little too granola for some of you, it’s actually easier than you’d think!
 All you’ll need for the most basic recipe is baking soda, coconut oil, and a couple of drops of peppermint essential oil to get that minty fresh feeling.

 However, if you’re not one for measuring and concocting, you could try a tooth powder, which comes in an eco-friendly, tubeless container.
 While you’re at it, try swapping out your plastic toothbrush for a sustainably sourced bamboo one.
-We like this one!
 It doesn’t vibrate and clean your teeth for you, but you’ll manage.

 Do you tend to skip over the bins full of nuts and flour in the bulk section of your health food store?
 You may be missing out on some of the best-priced items in the store!
 Bulk buying means you get to skip the additional plastic wrapping or containers.
 All you need to do is bring your own glass container and get a tare weight from the cashier before you load up.
 This extra step means that you don’t pay for the weight of your container while getting the best price on pistachios sans plastic.